Timothy S. McCune

-Timothy S. McCune (born March 30, 1963) is an American businessman and former journalist known primarily as former president of Integrated Wave Technologies, Inc., and current president of Linear Integrated Systems, Inc.
+Timothy S. McCune (born March 30, 1963) is an American businessman and former journalist.
+He was former president of Integrated Wave Technologies, Inc. and former president of Linear Integrated Systems, Inc. He is currently a semiconductor industry consultant and author.

+Early life and education

+McCune was born in Plainfield, New Jersey to Robert Franklin McCune and Mary Elizabeth (Maurer) McCune.
+Along with his sister, Barbara, the family moved to Sandwich, Illinois in 1967 when his father, a Bell Laboratories engineer, was transferred to the new Indian Hill research facility in Naperville, IL.
+McCune attended public schools in Sandwich, IL.

+Career

-McCune in 2004 became president of Integrated Wave Technologies, Inc., a company founded in 1992 to combine the talents of Silicon Valley pioneer John H. Hall with former Soviet scientists who had worked with speech recognition.
+In 2004, McCune became president of Integrated Wave Technologies, Inc., a company founded in 1992 to combine the talents of Silicon Valley pioneer John H. Hall with former Soviet scientists who had worked with speech recognition.
+McCune oversaw several generations of system development, which led to successful deployment of devices in combat operations.
+IWT received US Air Force funding for an advanced version of the device that provided for limited recognition of foreign language responses.
 McCune traveled extensively in Iraq and Afghanistan to complete testing and development of IWT’s flagship product, the Voice Response Translator (VRT).